-It is suggested that the wall/surface which more dominantly faces the room be the "proud face", with the adjacent wall/surface butting up behind this proud face.
+We suggest that the surface which more dominantly faces the room be the "proud face," with the adjacent surface butt up behind this proud face.

-Cut the panels with square edges (chop saw) longer than the length needed (the thickness of the panel.
+Cut the panels with square edges (chop saw) longer than the length needed (the thickness of the panel).